Killing Rats With Salt + How it Works

 Killing rats with salt and detergent is possible by following this simple procedure.

-1. Assemble gloves and an empty container and sufficient quantities of any sweet food, salt, water, flour, and detergent of your choice.
+1. Assemble gloves, an empty container, and sufficient quantities of sweet food, salt, water, flour, and detergent.

 2. Put on your gloves, pour flour and sugar into the empty container, and mix them well.
 Add a tiny amount of water to create a sticky paste.